 Create a new shared project: File / New / Shared Project, or share an existing project: File / Sharing / Share this project.
-You'll be asked for a Repository Location and a Working Folder Location.
+Select Subversion when prompted for which version control system to use.
+You'll then be asked for a Repository Location and a Working Folder Location.

-- File-syncing services such as DropBox, Microsoft OneDrive, Google Drive, etc. won't work for the repository location.
-It must be a folder accessible via your LAN.
+- File-syncing services such as DropBox, Google Drive, Microsoft OneDrive, etc. won't work for the repository location.
+It must be a folder accessible via your local network.

 - Keep in mind that each project must reside in its own folder, so you might want to set up a general folder that will eventually hold multiple repository folders.

 - Put the working folder in your own private workspace, e.g. your Documents folder on your local hard drive, or anywhere you have full control security permissions1, including a network drive (certain restrictions apply).
 Do not create the working folder within the working folder for another project.

 - This step can take a while, and while CaseComplete is uploading information into the repository, "Not Responding" may display in the title bar.

 Access a shared project for the first time (additional users)